 Recording of transaction- I is a process of accounting transactions of the business in several books of accounts like cash book, journal book, a ledger account, profit & loss account, etc. These entries are a source of documents which act as evidence for all the transactions taking place in the company.
-The main reason for the recording of the transaction- I, is to ascertain the financial status of an organization at the end of every financial year.
+The main reason for the recording of the transaction- I, is to ascertain the financial status of an organisation at the end of every financial year.

-The recording of transaction – I, involve steps like recognizing the transaction to register and prepare the source documents which are registered in the basic book called journal.
+The recording of transaction – I, involve steps like recognising the transaction to register and prepare the source documents which are registered in the basic book called journal.
 It is then reported in private accounts in the principal book called Ledger.

 |Quick Links to explore:|